Radon released from the ground can build up indoors and pose a risk to your health.

 - Improve the airflow in the winter by using a heat recovery ventilator

-To find a certified professional, go to the
+To find a certified professional, go to the C-NRPP website.

-Watch this video by National Collaborating Centre for Environmental Health on how public health practitioners can mitigate the effects of radon in their communities:
+National Collaborating Centre for Environmental Health on how public health practitioners can mitigate the effects of radon in their communities:

 Radon can accumulate in schools like any indoor environment.
 For more information on how to test for and reduce radon in schools consult the Radon Measurement and Mitigation in Schools Protocol.